cyberark/SkyArk/AzureStealth/README.md

 ```

 ### How To Run AzureStealth:
-1) download/sync locally the script file AzureStealth.ps1
+1) Download/sync locally the script file AzureStealth.ps1
-2) Open PowerShell in the AzureStealth folder with permission to run scripts:
+2) Open PowerShell in the AzureStealth folder with the permission to run scripts:
    "powershell -ExecutionPolicy Bypass -NoProfile"
 3) Run the following commands:
 ```